JallRex/100DaysOfCode/README.md

 - making something simple that moves in the browser.
 - plans to have blocks of "color" change themselves to a square upon mouseclick

+## Day 34.
+(10.des)

+- only doing a litte each day this weekend as I´m quite busy.
+Added functionality that actually moves each object (rotates) - I had a few issues yesterday with this.